 Travelling on the ETS train cuts the travel time in half compared to the older and much slower Intercity Express Trains that used to run on this route, but unfortunately, this means the popular night sleeper train is no longer operating.

 The duration of the train journey from Padang Besar to Kuala Lumpur Sentral is around five and a half hours for the quickest services.

-New Padang Besar to KL Sentral ETS schedule valid until the 29th of February 2020:
+New Padang Besar to KL Sentral ETS schedule for 2020:

 EG 9221 : Departs Pdg.
 Besar at 07:05 - Arrives KL Sentral at 12:55.